Harrow Council is committed to supporting and working in partnership with local charities, voluntary and community organisations.

 If you know of a community group, business, charity, social enterprise, or sports club in need of help to turn their ideas into reality then Crowdfund Harrow could help.

 The council is also now looking into supporting voluntary and community sector organisations to access Social Investment as an additional alternative source of funding.
-As such, the council co-hosted with the Voluntary Action Harrow Co-Operative a Social Investment Conference for VCS organisations on 14 June, which featured speeches from industry experts, including Big Issue Invest, Access, and Power to Change.
+As such, the council co-hosted with the Voluntary Action Harrow Co-Operative.
+This was a Social Investment Conference for VCS organisations on 14 June.
+The event included speeches from industry experts, including Big Issue Invest, Access, and Power to Change.

 Attendees learnt about how social investment could help their organisations to generate income, provide new and expand existing services, remain financially sustainable, and deliver social impact.